damodarkrishnakumar1792/fashionable_sales_casestudy/README.md

 # Fashionable Analytics - Data Engineering Project

-This repository contains a production-grade analytics data pipeline built atop the Fashionable Sales Report dataset, implementing a Kimball-style star schema to deliver clean, performant, and analytics-ready data marts.
+This repository contains a production-grade analytics data pipeline built atop the Fashionable Sales Report dataset, implementing a Kimball-style star schema to deliver clean and analytics ready data marts.
 By applying dimensional modeling best practices, including conformed dimensions and degenerate facts , the pipeline transforms raw operational data into a structured warehouse optimized for marketing intelligence and self-service reporting.
-The resulting architecture enables stakeholders to run high-performance analytical queries that answer critical business questions,
+The resulting architecture enables stakeholders to run high performance analytical queries that answer some critical business questions, including:
-including:
+- Which product styles and categories are most popular within specific cities or regions?
-Which product styles and categories are most popular within specific cities or regions?
+- How do sales volumes and gross revenue trend across seasonal, monthly, or promotional periods?
-How do sales volumes and gross revenue trend across seasonal, monthly, or promotional periods?
+- What is the contribution of each product size, or promotional campaign to overall performance? etc.

-What is the contribution of each product size, or promotional campaign to overall performance? etc Each data mart is designed to be modular, self-contained, and portable — ready for consumption by BI tools, statistical analysis,.
+Each data mart is designed to be modular, self-contained, portable and ready for consumption by BI tools, statistical analysis,.

 ## Data Loading and Exploration